Margaret Fell

 But while the light is undoubtedly divine or supernatural in nature, according to Fell, it is still up to the individual to direct her mind to the light in order to attain redemption.
 Above all, personal salvation depends upon the mind discerning the light within and then diligently keeping to it.
 The individual must engage in constant mental effort, she must “consider seriously” and “come to search and examine” her beliefs for herself (Fell 1656b, 1, 14).

 Fell reiterates these points in several tracts addressed to the Jews of Europe, including For Manasseth Ben Israel (1656), A Loving Salutation (c.
 1656–57) and A Call unto the Seed of Israel (1668).
 In the 1650s, Oliver Cromwell contemplated readmitting the Jews to England for the first time since their expulsion in the thirteenth century.
 In her writings, Fell welcomes the return of the Jews, but only on the condition that they convert to Christianity.
 As a millenarian thinker, she believes that the conversion of the Jews signals the fulfilment of biblical prophecies foretelling “the last days” and the second coming of Christ (cf. Gardiner 1994; Guibbory 2000).
 Fell thus appeals to the Jews to turn from their “outward worship” and to acknowledge the divine light within them.
 In Manasseth Ben Israel, Fell calls on them to “therefore cease from your abomination, and turne to the living God” (Fell 1656c, 4).
 “If ever you come to know the true and living God,” she says, “you must hearken to this Prophet which calls your minds to within, for by this doth the living God teach his People himselfe” (5).
 In A Loving Salutation, Fell likewise urges the Jews to “hearken diligently” (Fell 1656a, 3): “Incline your eare, and come unto me, hear, and your souls shall live” (3), and “thine eyes shall see thy teacher, and thy eares shall heare a voice behind thee” (6).
-With such exhortations, Fell emphasizes that living in the light requires certain activity on part of the moral agent, and not just the mere passive reception of the power and spirit of God.
+With such exhortations, Fell emphasizes that living in the light requires certain activity on the part of the moral agent, and not just the mere passive reception of the power and spirit of God.
 While everyone has the divine light within their conscience, they can only know the truths that the light reveals—and attain salvation—by actively hearkening to the light: “if ye desire this inheritance,” she says to the Jews, “turn your minds into the light” (8).

 In these and other writings, Fell promotes a certain critical attitude toward customary ways of practising and thinking about religion.
 The path to God, she says, “leads out of the world, out of the worlds ways, fashions, and customs, and this makes a separation from the world” (Fell 1710, 65).
 The individual must learn to rely on her own independent faculty of moral judgement or her conscience.
 Both Jews and Gentiles are urged to “let that in your Consciences (which is of God) which respects no Person, Read and Examine those Scriptures” (Fell 1710, 65).